 Consider the following qualities as necessary when fulfilling the role of HOA Board President:

-- Attention to detail – Thoroughly reading through documents, understanding finance and learning about the wants and needs of the community are a large part of this role so attention to detail is extremely important.
+- Attention to detail – Thoroughly reading through documents, understanding finance, and learning about the wants and needs of the community is a large part of this role so attention to detail is extremely important.

 - Comfortable in front of people – As the leader of meetings, you should be confident and positive about your role and the community in which you live.